A water leak can be a small thing, at least at first. However, a leak left unattended can lead to water damage.

 Lastly, it is important to investigate roofing materials for missing shingles, and flashing.
 Leaks can occur through damaged roofing materials due to high winds, hail storms, and general wear and tear due to the 2nd law of thermodynamics.

-At the same time, foundation wall cracks may form due to settling soil beneath them, allowing water seepage into basements or crawl spaces below if not addressed before major flooding occurs in those areas.
+At the same time, foundation wall cracks may form due to settling soil beneath them, allowing water seepage into basements or crawl spaces below if not addressed before major flooding occurs.

 Know Your Limits

 You may be tempted to take on major leaks by yourself to save yourself some money.
-However, you do not want to make the mistake of taking on a problem you are not equipped to deal with properly.
+However, you do not want to take on a problem you are not equipped to deal with properly.
 It is important to know when you should call in an expert who can put their expertise to good use.

-It is always the safest route to call in an expert than to tackle it on your own, especially if you feel uncomfortable taking on such repairs on your own.
+It is always the safest route to call in an expert than to tackle it alone, especially if you feel uncomfortable taking on such repairs.
 This applies to leaks, where plumbing, the roof, mold, and water damage itself.

 The DIY Approach